squaredup/samples/dashboards/uptime-robot/readme.md

 ### Setup a Web API integration
 - Navigate to System > Integrations
 - Create new WebAPI integration, using Simple auth, called "UptimeRobot"
-- Enter base url for the PagerDuty API i.e. https://api.uptimerobot.com/v2/
+- Enter base url for the UpTimeRobot API i.e. https://api.uptimerobot.com/v2/

 ### Setup the dashboard